-- All nursing exams will be administered online using "Respondus Lockdown Browser". - All nursing exams will be administered using an NCLEX-type format: - 1.
+- All nursing exams will be administered using an NCLEX-typeformat: - 1.
 One question at a time. - 2.
 No backtracking allowed. - 3.
 Raw scores will not be released upon completion of exams. - 4.
 Scores will only be released after course faculty members have completed a statistical analysis.
-The grades will not be released prior to 48 business hours of taking the exam.
+The grades will not be released prior to 48 hours of taking the exam.
+Please do not bother faculty about your grades being released.
+They will be released only after we have gone through all the statistics.